-Assisting Living refers to helping people who may be challenged by disability, chronic illness, frailty or cognitive decline; impairments that may be associated with aging; or those marginalized from the benefits of mainstream society; to benefit from the equitable application of technological, personal, community and societal initiatives, that assist and enable them to live a full life as valued participants of their community.
+Assisting Living refers to supporting and empowering people living with a disability, chronic illness, frailty or cognitive decline, older people or those marginalized from the benefits of mainstream society, allowing them to benefit from the equitable application of technological, personal, community and societal initiatives.
+Assisting Living aims to enable people to live a full and independent life as valued participants of their community.

 Assisting Learning refers to applying this ethos to removing barriers to accessing and benefiting from education - especially third level education.